CATEGORIES

 Stereotypes of Women in the Workplace: The Detrimental Impacts

 “Women are too emotional to lead” is probably one of the most common stereotypes against female professionals that deters them from being regarded equally as men.
 We have heard it multiple times before, or maybe you have been subjected to that view in the past.
-Either way, think about how that makes you feel, and how other women would feel about it.
+Whether it is conscious or unconscious bias, think about how that makes you feel and how other women would feel about it.

 Statements like these, which generalize women as a group who are less capable than men, have an impact on their careers.
 Women are disregarded, their opinions unheard, and their contributions cast aside, even when they hold board seats.
 Consequently, after having been ignored for their input in the workplace, it asserts a variety of different detrimental effects on women’s professional lives.